dorshinar/blog/content/blog/be-the-perfact-teammate/be-the-perfact-teammate.md

 ![Test](chris-liverani-ViEBSoZH6M4-unsplash.jpg)
 Photo by [Chris Liverani](https://unsplash.com/@chrisliverani) on [Unsplash](https://unsplash.com)

 It's OK if you're not the sharpest tool in the shed.
 There will usually be that one person who's forever in the company, knows every bit of code in the system and can identify problems before you even get a chance to look at the logs.
-It OK.
+It's OK.
 Most companies will guide you and mentor you, so you can always be better than yesterday.
+I'd even go as far to say that if you are in a position where you don't feel progress, get up and leave.
+We're blessed to work in a very desirable field, and job opening are quite easy to find.

 My main point is that you shouldn't be scared or worried about your status.
 Becoming a senior engineer takes time and practice, so don't rush things and just focus on your personal growth.